deroneriksson/python-wsi-preprocessing/docs/index.md

 Often it can be useful to know the exact row and column of a particular tile or tiles.
 If the `DISPLAY_TILE_SUMMARY_LABELS` constant is set to True, the row and column of each tile will be output on the tile summaries.
+Generating the tile labels is fairly time-consuming, so usually `DISPLAY_TILE_SUMMARY_LABELS` should be set to False for performance.

 | **Optional Tile Labels** |
 | -------------------- |